codyrlee18/d609_data_engineering_at_scale/README.md

 #### References
-I used GenAI for assisting with debugging Glue job logic, optimizing SQL queries, interpreting project requirements, and navigating AWS Glue Studio throughout the project.
-The guidance helped ensure accuracy in row counts, proper filtering for research consent, and compliance with the project suggestions.
+In addition to studying the course material throughout the Udacity Nanodegree, I used generative AI tools (such as ChatGPT) to assist with debugging Glue job logic, optimizing SQL queries, interpreting project requirements, and navigating AWS Glue Studio.
+This support helped ensure accurate row counts, proper filtering for research consent, and alignment with both core and stand-out project expectations.